tyler-cr/PhotoPortfolio/README.md

 - Find a way to not have to hardcode each page and how many images are in the file (WIP)
 - cleanup css
 - See if you can get some of the image metadata on the image pop-up
+- Have images fade in (do this after the nine images / generate more addition is completed)

 ## DONE: